-Poor mental health status (including depression and anxiety) was identified by many community members as a significant concern.
-Contributing factors include an under-supply of providers and facilities (both inpatient and outpatient services), stress, a lack of social connectedness, trauma, Adverse Childhood Experiences, and stigma (particularly within rural areas and in minority communities).
+Poor mental health status (including depression and anxiety) was identified by a large majority of interviewees and community meeting participants as a significant concern.
+Contributing factors include an under-supply of providers and facilities (both inpatient and outpatient services), stress, a lack of social connectedness, trauma, Adverse Childhood Experiences, and stigma, particularly within rural areas and in minority communities.

-Community members identified youth mental health and increasing suicide rates as significant concerns.
-Younger people are exposed to social media and online bullying, compare themselves negatively to others, have significant stress about academic or athletic achievement, and experience challenging home-life issues.
+Interviewees described youth mental health and suicide rates as significant concerns.
+They stated that younger people are exposed to social media and online bullying, compare themselves negatively to others, have significant stress about academic or athletic achievement, and experience challenging home-life issues.

-Jackson and Clay counties rank in the bottom quartile of peer counties for the prevalence of mentally unhealthy days.
-All of the Community Health Assessments recently prepared by Kansas City-area, local health departments identified the need to improve mental health (and reduce suicide rates) as priorities.
-The CHNA prepared by the Northland Health Alliance in 2018 (which focuses on Clay and Platte counties) found that mental health conditions account for the tops reasons why residents aged 15 to 24 years visit hospital emergency rooms and are hospitalized.
+Jackson County ranks in the bottom quartile of peer counties for the prevalence of mentally unhealthy days.
+All of the Community Health Assessments recently prepared by local health departments identified the need to improve mental (and behavioral) health as priorities.